Distributor Portal

 Distributor support gets messy when product content is not delivery-ready.

 Distributors sit between the brand and downstream channels, so they feel every weakness in the content model.
-If product content is incomplete, labels are hard to trust, launch materials are scattered, or supporting files are disconnected, the distributor experiences that as friction immediately.
+If product content is incomplete, labels are hard to trust, launch materials are scattered, or supporting files are disconnected, distributors feel that friction straight away.

 Onboarding packs are rebuilt repeatedly